martin-dinahet/hono-mvc/readme.md

 - Custom, production-ready auth guards for your routes
 - Request validation with `zod`
 - Custom error handling
-- Simple database setup with Docker
+- Postgres database setup with Docker
+- ORM with Prisma

 ## Quickstart